 The collision caused a massive explosion that showered burning debris over surrounding buildings and onto the streets below.
 It immediately became clear that America was under attack.

 Osama bin Laden

-The attackers were Islamic terrorists from Saudi Arabia and several other Arab nations.
-Reportedly financed by the al-Qaeda terrorist organization of Saudi fugitive Osama bin Laden, they were allegedly acting in retaliation for America’s support of Israel, its involvement in the Persian Gulf War and its continued military presence in the Middle East.
+The hijackers were Islamic terrorists from Saudi Arabia and several other Arab nations.
+Reportedly financed by the al Qaeda terrorist organization of Saudi fugitive Osama bin Laden, they were allegedly acting in retaliation for America’s support of Israel, its involvement in the Persian Gulf War and its continued military presence in the Middle East.

 Some of the terrorists had lived in the United States for more than a year and had taken flying lessons at American commercial flight schools.
 Others had slipped into the country in the months before September 11 and acted as the “muscle” in the operation.

-The 19 terrorists easily smuggled box-cutters and knives through security at three East Coast airports and boarded four early-morning flights bound for California, chosen because the planes were loaded with fuel for the long transcontinental journey.
+The 19 terrorists smuggled box-cutters and knives through security at three East Coast airports—Logan International Airport in Boston, Dulles International Airport in Washington, D.C. and Newark International Airport in New Jersey—and boarded four early-morning flights bound for California, chosen because the planes were loaded with fuel for the long transcontinental journey.
 Soon after takeoff, the terrorists commandeered the four planes and took the controls, transforming ordinary passenger jets into guided missiles.

 As millions watched the events unfolding in New York, American Airlines Flight 77 circled over downtown Washington, D.C., before crashing into the west side of the Pentagon military headquarters at 9:45 a.m.

 Jet fuel from the Boeing 757 caused a devastating inferno that led to the structural collapse of a portion of the giant concrete building, which is the headquarters of the U.S. Department of Defense.

 All told, 125 military personnel and civilians were killed in the Pentagon, along with all 64 people aboard the airliner.